 The attribute localPriority is assigned to the local clock, to be used if needed when the data associated with the local clock, D0, is compared with data on another potential grandmaster received via an Announce message.
 The local clock localPriority attribute is set via the configurable, unsigned integer, default dataset member defaultDS.localPriority.
 The data type for this attribute is UInteger8.
 The range of values for this attribute is {1 - 255}.
 The default value for this attribute is 128.
 A clock compliant with this PTP profile is allowed to support a subset of the values defined in the range.

+The dataset comparison algorithm is modified according to Figures 2 and 3 in clause 6.3.7 of this Recommendation.

 NOTE 1 Because the value of the notSlave attribute is, per definition, always TRUE on all PTP ports of a T-GM, the localPriority attribute is, in practice, not used for a T-GM.

 NOTE 2 For a T-GM, the Alternate BMCA output is in practice static and provides a recommended state = BMC_MASTER, because the notSlave attribute = TRUE for all the PTP ports of a T-GM.
-The resulting decision code can be M1 or M2, depending on the status of the T-GM (locked or in holdover).
+The resulting decision code can be M1 or M2, depending on the status of the T-GM (i.e. clockClass value of the T-GM).

 2) Change in clause 6.3.6, State decision algorithm